-To gain certification to the AS/NZS 4708 standard your organisation is required to undergo an initial assessment.
+Prior to gaining certification to the Standard your organisation is required to undergo an initial assessment (referred to as Stage 1).
 This assessment is intended to verify that a management system is in place and that it has the capacity to meet the requirements for certification.
 It provides an opportunity to identify any deficiencies that need to be addressed, prior to the certification assessment.
 Essentially, it determines your readiness for certification.

 The initial audit will be carried out by a qualified assessor.
 All sites that are covered under the scope of certification must be available for assessment at this stage.
-This audit focuses on the documentation related to the scheme.
+This audit focuses on the availability of documentation and relevant records related to the scheme.

-Audit and certification to AS/NZS 4708 can only be applied to the full range of forest management activities within the Defined Forest Area (DFA).
+The Stage 1 assessment will verify the defined forest area (DFA).
+Audit and certification to AS/NZS 4708 can only be applied to the full range of forest management activities within the DFA.
 It is not permissible to certify only a part of a forest manager's management system, e.g., harvesting.